hnarayanan/mechnicsacademy-design-docs/index.rst

 Concrete sub-goals
 ==================

 #.
-Attract new learners to a rich and useful topic
+Attract new learners to the rich and useful topic of mechanics

 #.
 Act as a catalogue of high-quality learning resources for mechanics